thomleysens/UDV-server/API_Extended_Document/README.md

 # Introduction

-The API **Extended Document** used to handle document and achieve all the CRUD operations is developed in python It is based on an **MVC** (Model, View, Controller) architecture.
+The goal of the API **Extended Document** is to handle documents and achieve all the [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) on the backend side.
+API Extended Document (AED) is developed in python and is based on an **MVC** (Model, View, Controller) architecture.
-We use an **ORM** to persist our objects to the DataBase by using [sqlalchemy library](https://www.sqlalchemy.org).
+Persistance of objects (documents) to the DataBase is obtained through the usage of the [sqlalchemy library](https://www.sqlalchemy.org) [**ORM**](https://en.wikipedia.org/wiki/Object-relational_mapping).
-To create a service able to interpret HTTP request and send response to the client, we use [flask library](http://flask.pocoo.org/docs/1.0/)
+In order to wrap the (CRUD) service within an HTTP protocol (to deal with the requests and send responses to the client), AED uses [flask library](http://flask.pocoo.org/docs/1.0/).

 ## MVC Architecture

 ### Model (entity)
-A document is composed of two main part :
+A (UDV oriented) document is composed of two main parts :
-- the **MetaData** such as its title, its description, etc.
+- the **MetaData** of the document such as having a title, a description, etc.
-- the **Visualisation** data that can allow to place it in space
+- the **Visualisation** data that can allow e.g. to display the document   at a specified spatial position when realising a rendering of a City.

-Finally, to make the link between this to part we have another entity called **ExtendedDocument**
+Additionally, in order to relate (link) those two parts AED uses another entity called **ExtendedDocument**.

 You can find below the scheme of the DB
 ![](Pictures/DocumentTypeObjectClassDiagram.png)